creatnewsociety12/newcompanystructure/README.md

   After all the workplaces, no matter the company, school, factory, shop, etc. There is no threshold, anyone can apply for a job, no longer need the company's personnel specialist to review your qualifications, no longer need the restrictions of undergraduate education.
 As long as you are willing to work in this company, you can go for an interview.
 When most people in this company vote for you, you are an employee of this company.
 As long as you can work hard, you don't have to worry about losing your job, because most people in the company don't deny a hard-working colleague.

+I decided to divide the company structure into several parts, like a ship sailing on the sea.
+The decision-maker decides the ship's sailing direction, the task allocator assigns specific tasks, the executor performs corresponding tasks, and the lookout observes whether the course is correct or not and whether there is possible danger ahead, just like a prophet.